LarsMichelsen/pmatic/README.md

 installed.
 With pmatic you can write your own Python scripts to communicate with your CCU2 devices.

+## What to do with pmatic?

+* Create even small scripts to read info or trigger actions.
+* Execute scripts on any linux system or directly on the CCU.
+* Edit scripts in your favorite editor, test on your workstation, deploy on another device, for example the CCU, later.
+* Code in a very beginner friendly language: Python.

+## Why pmatic?

 Before I built this API I tried to create a small script to *just* check all my window sensors, record the time they are opened and then alarm me to close the window if it was open for too long.
 No problem I thought.